Skip to content

 fontsize_row = 8)

-#### Inspect the normalized counts ####
+#### Inspect the normalised counts ####

-normalized_counts <- as.data.frame(counts(dds_final, normalized = TRUE))
+normalised_counts <- as_tibble(counts(dds_final, normalized = TRUE))

-normalized_counts$gene <- rownames(counts(dds_final))
+normalised_counts$gene <- rownames(counts(dds_final))

-normalized_counts <- as_tibble(normalized_counts) %>%
+normalised_counts <- normalised_counts %>%

 relocate(gene, .before = control_rep1)

-# Save normalized counts
+# Save the normalised counts

-write.csv(normalized_counts, file = "de_results/normalized_counts.csv")
+write.csv(normalised_counts, file = "de_results/normalised_counts.csv")

 • baseMean: the average expression level of the gene across all samples;